On notions of compactness, object classifiers and weak Tarski universes: Compactness in combinatorial model categories

-\begin{proof} The model category $\mathbb{M}$ supports a theory of minimal fibrations as shown in \cite[2.13-2.16]{cisinski}, thus one direction follows immediately from Proposition~\ref{propcmpct1}.
-For the other direction we can proceed exactly as we did in the proof of Proposition~\ref{propcmpct1}.
+\begin{proof} The model category $\mathbb{M}$ supports a theory of minimal fibrations as shown in \cite[2.13-2.16]{cisinski}, and $\kappa$-small objects in (simplicial) presheaf categories are closed under fiber products for infinite $\kappa$.
+Thus the statement follows from Proposition~\ref{propcmpct1} for $\mathbb{M}=\mathrm{sPsh}(\mathbb{P})_{\mathrm{inj}}$. \end{proof}